TylerOnTech/ink-manager/README.md

+#Tattoo Artist Scheduler
-Tattoo Artist Scheduler - SaaS Platform
+SaaS Platform

 This modern, all-in-one scheduling platform was designed specifically for tattoo artists to streamline their business operations.
 This application provides tools for managing appointments, handling payments, organizing designs, and communicating with clients—all within a single, user-friendly interface.

 Features